The BAWPVA has almost 500 members. To qualify for membership an individual must meet the following criteria:

 The Government Relations Director is responsible for participating in local and state governments' legislation while focusing on the needs of Veterans and people with disabilities.
 The Director also assists our national organization as needed in efforts addressing federal legislative and regulatory actions and keeps the membership of the chapter informed of current legislation through the chapter's newsletter.

 Through the Communication Program BAWPVA reports to its membership, other PVA chapters, National PVA, and its supporters the activities it performs.
 These reports are through

 Every 1st and 3rd Wednesday of the month the SCI/D Center hosts a patient education lunch.
 During this time, questions are addressed and discussed by the professionals from specific disciplines as well as peer input.
+Please click here to see the topics of the Patient Education Presentations.
 This program continues to grow and there is now a teleconference line in place for those who would like to participate but cannot do so in person.
 If you would like to call in to hear the session please follow these instructions:

 - Call 1-800-767-1750

 - Please MUTE your microphone during the call to avoid noise.

 There are three offices to assist Bay Area & Western Chapter members with their Veterans' benefits.